-Smuggling Survivors Took Turns Breathing Through Hole In Hot Truck
+Smuggling survivors took turns breathing through hole in hot truck

-The Department of Homeland Security released paperwork Monday detailing the tragic events in a smuggling incident that ended in at least ten deaths.
+The United States Attorney's Office released paperwork Monday detailing the tragic events in a smuggling incident that ended in at least ten deaths.

 As new details emerge, a story of a harrowing journey spurred along by notorious Mexican criminal syndicate, Los Zetas, is beginning to evolve.